ewintram/CV/README.md

 ## Interests

 Aside from coding I am an enthusiastic vegan cook and baker.
 I combine creativity and application of proven methods when adapting some of my favourite recipes to be vegan.
+I regularly attend Meetups and workshops hosted by Ladies of Code and Codebar, and other tech talks and events.